RealityBending/Pyllusion/html/_sources/README.build.md.txt

 in the distance).
 The illusion was named after its creator the Italian psychologist Mario Ponzo (1882–1960) in 1911, who suggested that the human mind judges an object’s size based on its background.

+Ponzo illusion is considered a high-level integration illusion as it is cognitively demanding in the sense that depth cues have to be correctly interpreted to signal changes in visual distance (King et al., 2017), requiring higher-level cortical processes (Song et al., 2011).
+Similar to the Ebbinghaus illusion, it is also shown to have less effect in biasing perception in schizophrenic subjects (Kantrowitz et al., 2009).

 ``` python
 parameters = ill.ponzo_parameters(illusion_strength=20)